 A business email is simply an email used by a specific organization or company.
 It is a crucial communication tool for employees, customers, stakeholders, subscribers, and other external organizations.

-Usually, business emails are crisp, concise, and written with a clear purpose.
-They aim to inform, engage, and inspire readers.
 Business emails are mainly used to market products, support customers, manage complaints, share updates and information, and more.
-In a nutshell, it is the communication lifeblood of an organization.
+In a nutshell, it is the lifeblood of an organization’s communication.

 A typical business email includes five core parts: